As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 The benefits of using a streaming service like Netflix are almost endless.
 However, many people seem to encounter a problem using their surround sound system on Netflix, so I’ve written this article as a how-to guide to make it easier.

-So, how do you watch Netflix with surround sound?
 Watching Netflix with surround sound is as simple as opening some content on Netflix and changing the audio settings to 5.1.
-However, the main issue is that not all content has surround sound enabled, and there isn’t a list of available content.
+However, the main issue is that not all content has surround sound enabled and there isn’t a list of available content.

 Does surround sound work with Netflix?